seriaati/embed-fixer/README.md

 - Show post content: For channels with media extraction enabled, channels with this feature on will also show the content and author of the post along with the media.
 - Change delete message emoji: Change the reaction emoji used to delete the webhook messages, defaults to ❌.
 You can set custom emojis too, like `<:emoji:123456789012345678>`
 - Choose embed fix service: Choose the embed fix service to use for different websites.
+- Bot visibility: Change whether Embed Fixer can fix other bots' embeds or just ones sent by users.

 # Questions, Issues, Feedback, Contributions